mayrmt/tutorial_block_preconditioning_in_4C/fsi/part_II.md

 The simulation model defined uses the following files:

-- `pw.4C.yaml`: simulation parameters and boundary conditions for clamped cantilever beam with endload performing a single solve of the linear sytem
+- `pw.4C.yaml`: simulation parameters and boundary conditions for a pressure wave travelling through an elastic tube
 - `gmres_fsi.xml`: definition of a GMRES solver from Belos (required for iterative solvers throughout the tutorial)
 - `pw.exo`: mesh in binary format